Your questions answered

 What shops are going to stay open during lockdown?

-From Thursday 31 December the centre will be open for essential retail and services only.
-For the full list of stores open at this time, click here.
+From Monday 12 April, the centre will fully reopen for all non-essential retail and services.
 Please check individual store websites before leaving home.

 Are you going to be giving visitors a time limit to be in the centre?